This post contains affiliate links.

 Planning a brunch menu?
 Here are a few of our all-time favorite breakfast recipes!

-- Breakfast Fruit Salad is easy to prep and compliments this savory main dish perfectly.
+- Breakfast Fruit Salad is easy to prep and perfectly complements this savory main dish.

 - Passion Fruit Smoothie is easy to make when the eggs are baking.